 Pupil Progress

-We have high expectations of all our pupils, this covers both their academic and personal development.
-The school strives to provide the skills and experiences necessary to prepare pupils for the next step of their education and learning.
+We have high expectations of all our Lisburne pupils, this is important for both their academic and personal development.
+The school strives to provide the skills and experiences necessary to prepare them for the next step of their education and learning with a focus on developing independence.
 A high level of transition support and preparation is put in place for both pupils and their families/carers.

 Pupils are given a baseline assessment on entry into the school in order that their progress can be accurately measured.
-There is a wide range of attainment within school varying from pre-subject specific learners to children working at Lower KS2 year group expectations.
+There is a wide range of attainment within school varying from pre-subject specific learners (pre-formal curriculum) to pupils working within the National Curriculum (formal curriculum).

-Teachers set annual end of year targets for all children in September; these are challenging but realistic.
-Progress is monitored throughout the year and monitored within regular Pupil Progress meetings where staff/ SLT highlight specific children and the need for particular intervention strategies.
-Targets are continually moderated and evaluated throughout the year to ensure that pupils are constantly being challenged to make good progress and access all areas of the curriculum.
+Teachers set annual end of year targets for all pupils; these are challenging but realistic.
+Progress is monitored throughout the year and scrutinised within regular Pupil Progress meetings where staff/ SLT highlight specific pupils and the need for particular intervention strategies to support progress.
+Pupils individual targets are continually evaluated throughout the year to ensure that everyone is constantly being challenged in order to make good progress and able to access all areas of the curriculum.

 The progress of each pupil in school is tracked and monitored from their baseline on initial entry into school.
-Over the past few years the profile of our pupils has changed with increasing numbers now having a more complex profile.
+Over the past few years the profile for many of our pupils has changed with increasing numbers having more complex needs.
 All individual progress is sent during the summer term to the LEA and DfE; this forms part of the data analysis evaluated in the annual report to the Governing Body from which actions based on data are set for the following year.
-Data was not sent off during the summer of 2019-20 or 2020-21 due to the implications and impact that Covid had on children’s learning – although no official data was requested during this period, as a school we continued to monitor and track progress to ensure that any gaps in learning were addressed, appropriate interventions implemented and progress reviews were actioned.
+As a school we continue to monitor and track progress to ensure that any gaps in learning are addressed, appropriate interventions implemented and that all progress analysis is actioned.

-Evidence and assessed examples of levelled work in English and Maths are collected regularly throughout the year based on our school’s Assessment Calendar and stored in children’s Individual Assessment Files for pupils in Year 1 to Year 6.
-EYFS children are assessed and a baseline set within 6 weeks of arrival in school and their progress is monitored via a visual progression chart.
-The EYFS and pre-subject specific (Engagement) learners use ‘Tapestry’, an online learning journal to record and monitor progress and as an assessment tool.
+Evidence and assessed examples of levelled work in core subjects are collected and stored regularly throughout the year for pupils in Year 1 to Year 6 following the school Assessment Calendar.
+EYFS pupils are assessed and a baseline set within 6 weeks of arrival in school, their progress is monitored via a visual progression tool and personal development chart.

+School ensure that the pupils have the opportunity to sit part or all of DfE and national assessments where this is felt appropriate.
 Lisburne looks at the needs of individual learners, developing individual education plans for the pupils encouraging independence, confidence and assertiveness through a program of life skills and specific targets helping them apply this proficiency at both home and school.
-The individualised learning programmes have greatly contributed to the self-esteem of the learners and have also reduced the number of behaviour incidents within school.
+The individualised learning programmes have greatly contributed to the self-esteem of our learners and building their resilience has reduced the number of behaviour incidents within school.

-School is continuing to develop children’s confidence and monitor individual’s self-esteem.
-All classes look at self-help and developing children’s levels of independence over the academic year.
-Displays of pupil progress are prominent in all classes and staff collect both visual and annotated evidence in order to accurately assess progress.
-Pupils are aware of their progress and actively challenge themselves to achieve personal targets.
-All of our pupil’s academic progress is also supported by a comprehensive program of bespoke enrichment activities which address the needs of the individual.
+School is continuing to develop pupil confidence and monitor self-esteem.
+All classes look at self-help and developing levels of independence throughout the academic year.
+Displays of pupil progress are prominent in all classes and staff collect both visual and annotated evidence in order to accurately assess this.
+Pupils are aware of their learning journey and actively challenge themselves to achieve personal targets.
+All of our pupil’s academic progress is also supported by a comprehensive program of bespoke enrichment activities which addresses the needs of individual learners.

 Let's talk